wygulmage/xmobar/readme.md

     - Maximum total width of the text.
     - Long option: `--maxtwidth`
     - Default: 0 (no limit)
+- `-E` _string_ Maximum total width ellipsis
+    - Ellipsis to be added to the total text when it has reached its max width.
+    - Long option: `--maxtwidthellipsis`
+    - Default: "" (no ellipsis)
 - `-c` _string_
     - Characters used for padding.
 The characters of _string_ are used cyclically.
 E.g., with `-P +- -w 6`, a field with value "foo"